Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Benchmark problems and implementation details

 The computational cost of the TL-LBFGS optimizer is associated with global, local and coarse-level training phases.
 The global computational cost is exactly same as for the standard LBFGS optimizer.
 The gradient evaluation cost for local and coarse-level parts are $k_{s} g_{e_{s}}$ and $k_{0} g_{e_{0}}$, where $(g_{e_{s}})$ and $(g_{e_{0}})$ denote the cost of gradient evaluation of local and coarse-level optimizers, respectively.
 Since the number of coarse trainable parameters is the number of subdomain $N_{sd}$, the cost of coarse-level evaluation $g_{e_{0}}$ is generally less than that of local evaluation $g_{e_{s}}$.
 In terms of UC, let $\text{UC}_{s}$ and $\text{UC}_{0}$ be the update cost required by the local and coarse optimizers.
 Since the UC for $s^{th}$ subnetwork is scaled proportionally to the number of local trainable parameters $n_{s}$ and the number of local iterations $k_{s}$, the local update cost is~$(\sfrac{\tilde{n}_s}{n} )k_s \text{UC}_{s}$.
 Similarly, the coarse-level update cost is~$(\sfrac{n_{0}}{n} ) k_{0} \text{UC}_{0}$.
-Note that MC of TL-LBFGS can be derived similarly to the derivation of UC, i.e., the local memory cost and the coarse-level memory cost are $(\sfrac{\tilde{n}_s}{n} ) \text{MC}_{s}$ and $(\sfrac{n_{0}}{n} ) \text{MC}_{0}$, respectively.
+Similarly, the coarse-level update cost is $(\sfrac{n_{0}}{n}) k_{0} \,\text{UC}_{0}$.
+Note that the MC of TL-LBFGS can be derived in the same way as the UC, i.e., the local memory cost and the coarse-level memory cost are $(\sfrac{\tilde{n}_s}{n}) \,\text{MC}_{s}$ and $(\sfrac{n_{0}}{n}) \,\text{MC}_{0}$, respectively.
+Moreover, note that in the case of the single-level layer-wise preconditioner for L-BFGS, termed SL-LBFGS, the computational cost can be estimated by simply setting $k_{0}=0$.

+\begin{remark} Although the network is decomposed into $N_{sd}$ subnetworks, the application of $\pazocal{M}_{SL/TL}$ requires a full forward/backward pass through the network.
+This is reflected in the estimate for the number of gradient evaluations ($g_e$), which is multiplied by the number of local and coarse-level steps, i.e., by~$k_s$ and $k_0$, respectively.
+However, the search directions~$\{\dv_{s}\}_{s=1}^{N_{sd}}$ can be computed in parallel, requiring storage only of local gradients and Hessian approximations, as reflected in the estimates for UC and MC. \end{remark}